Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 * Tile colour: #ed1d24 red
 * lettering colour: #fff white

-<a href="https://github.com/fergusthompson/Worlds-most-amazing-memory-game/blob/master/wireframes/colours%20for%20marvel%20game.png">here</a>is a link to the colour pallette ill be using.
+<a href="https://github.com/fergusthompson/Worlds-most-amazing-memory-game/blob/master/wireframes/colours%20for%20marvel%20game.png">here</a> is a link to the colour pallette ill be using.